MominAhmedShaikh/Natural-Language-Processing/README.md

 # Natural Language Processing (NLP)
 This Repository contains my personal notes on NLP collected from various sources

+NLP is a field of Computer Science and Artificial Intelligence that gives machine an ability to understand human language better and to assist in language related tasks.

 Data is broadly classified into `Structured` and `Unstructured`